Coronavirus: Help if you’re self-employed

 I think I’m eligible, so what should I do now?

-You’ll be able to apply for the grant from 30 November through GOV.UK.
+You’ll be able to apply for the fourth grant through GOV.UK.

 You’ll have to give them details of your profits for the last three years and make a declaration saying the coronavirus has impacted or stopped you from trading.

 Once your application has been approved, HMRC will pay the money straight into your bank account.

 Will I have to pay tax on any payment I receive?